MP Estate Planning UK

 Key considerations include:

-By understanding your domicile status and its implications, you can better manage your tax liabilities and ensure your estate is distributed according to your wishes.
-It’s crucial to seek professional advice to navigate these complex issues.
+By understanding your domicile status and its implications, you can better manage your IHT liabilities and ensure your estate is structured efficiently.
+Given the complexity of these rules, specialist professional advice is strongly recommended — getting domicile wrong can be an extremely expensive mistake.

 Reporting Requirements for Overseas Assets